adap/flower/baselines/baseline_template/README.md

 ****Training Hyperparameters:**** :warning: *_Include a table with all the main hyperparameters in your baseline.
 Please show them with their default value._*

-## **Environment Setup**
+## Environment Setup

-:warning: _The Python environmet for all baselines should follow these guidelines: **TBD**.
-Specify the steps to create and activate the environment.
+:warning: _The Python environmet for all baselines should follow these guidelines in the `EXTENDED_README`.
+Specify the steps to create and activate your environment.
 If there are any external system-wide requirements please include instructions for them too.
 These instructions should be comprenhensive enough so anyone can run them (if non standard, describe them step-by-step)._

 ## Running the Experiments